-The issue of Environment is important to our district and to my work in Congress.
+Conservation of the environment is important to our district and to future generations.

 In February 2007, the Intergovernmental Panel on Climate Change (IPCC), the leading international network of scientists, for the first time concluded that global warming is "unequivocal" and that human activity is the main driver of it, causing most of the rise in temperatures since 1950.
 Specifically, deforestation and an overdependence on fossil fuels have played a large part in the decline of our atmosphere and the loss of numerous natural resources.
 The Nature Conservancy reports that deforestation is responsible for 20-25 percent of all carbon emissions.
 Another 20 percent stem from automobiles and trucks.

 Recently, the National Oceanic and Atmospheric Administration released a report that expounds upon the IPCC findings and claims that climate change is undeniable and is the reason why the past decade is the warmest in the history of record-keeping.
 The report notes unmistakable upward trends in air temperatures from more than 7,000 weather stations all over the world.

 Corporate interests have spent millions of dollars espousing mistruths about climate change and presenting a false choice to the American people - the idea that efforts to preserve our planet and ensure our own survival will destroy the American economy.
 However, this Congress has exposed these claims for what they really are - lies.
 The 111th Congress has passed some of the most extensive and ambitious environmental legislation this country has seen since the 1970's.
 Furthermore, this Congress has proven that we can indeed strengthen the American economy and ensure that all Americans can breathe cleaner air and drink cleaner water.
 I am honored and proud to be a part of such a historic effort.